amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 The following will need to be added to step 2:

-1.  port equals cookie's port, if the cookie’s domain attribute is set or port value is null then we can ignore this step.
+1.  cookies host only is true, cookie's port is not null, and port equals cookie's port.
-2.  scheme equals cookie's scheme, if the cookie’s scheme value is null then we can ignore this step.
+2.  cookie's scheme is not null and scheme equals cookie's scheme.

 This will ensure that a cookie is only retrieved if the request origin is equal to the cookie's origin, while minimizing disruption to users.
 Allowing current sites to continue working as-is, as old cookies are replaced with newer ones, the new cookies will be origin-bound.